U.S. Stock Futures Tick Higher

 "The equity market has been pricing in a smooth recovery of the economy, although it might be too optimistic while overlooking some potential risks," said Anthony Chan, chief Asia investment strategist at Union Bancaire Privée.
 Those hazards include tensions between the U.S. and China and the possibility of new coronavirus outbreaks, which could lead to a resumption of lockdown measures, Mr. Chan said.

-Before the bell in New York, shares in Western Union rose more than 8% after Bloomberg News reported that the money-transfer provider was seeking to buy MoneyGram International.
+Before the bell in New York, shares in Western Union rose 10% after Bloomberg News reported that the money-transfer provider was seeking to buy MoneyGram International.

 Write to Joe Wallace at Joe.Wallace@wsj.com and Xie Yu at Yu.Xie@wsj.com